imsdev/ims-java-jee-db/README.md

 1. Install and set up Java 8 JDK
 1. Install and set up Eclipse Oxygen
    1. Add Websphere Developer Tools to Eclipse
-   1. Add Liberty Server to Eclipse
+   1. Configure Liberty Server to Eclipse
 1. Clone and import the the Java JEE Database example into Eclipse
 1. Test the application